Back to California

 Plain English Breakdown

-This law prohibits moving, selling, or harming western Joshua trees without permission from the Department of Fish and Wildlife, except for necessary life-sustaining services.
+This act prohibits moving, selling, or harming western Joshua trees in California without a special permit from the Department of Fish and Wildlife, except for necessary work on homes' life-sustaining services.

 What This Bill Does

-• It stops people and agencies from moving, selling, or harming western Joshua trees without permission.
+• It stops people and government agencies from importing into, exporting out of, taking, possessing, purchasing, or selling within California any part or product of western Joshua trees without a special permit.

 Who It Names or Affects

-• Anyone who wants to move, sell, or harm western Joshua trees
+• People who want to move, sell, or harm western Joshua trees in California.

 Terms To Know